rfksystems/meson/README.md

 Either create new instance of `com.rfksystems.meson.Meson` with appropriate or no parameters, or call one of `com.rfksystems.meson.Meson#directTo*` methods to create a Meson identifier directly without creating a Meson object.
-See [API documentation](http://www.javadoc.io/doc/com.rfksystems/meson/) for more of what methods are available.
+See [API documentation](http://www.javadoc.io/doc/com.rfksystems/meson/) for more on what methods are available.

 ### Performance

-... is not the main goal of the project, but as it stands, Meson is on par or quicker with BSON's ObjectID in the limited number of tests I have performed.
+Meson is on par or quicker than BSON's ObjectID in the limited number of tests I have performed.
+You should be comfortably able to generate 10s or even 100s of millions of id's on modest server hardware, per second, per core.

-On my modest Core i5 Skylake laptop, Meson is able to generate 100m ID's on single thread in under 3 seconds - exactly on par with BSON's ObjectId.

 ### Sample ID's

-This should give a nice example on how the hex formatted Meson ID's look like.
+This should give an example on how the hex formatted Meson ID's look like.

 #### Compact HEX string (prefered format)